Basaron/BLC_Auto_Light_Guide/README.md

 # Setting up the Automated Light Guide
-For Setting up the Automated Light Guide you will need 4x GL-MC-001 LEDS, 4x Aqara motion Sensor, one Zigbee USB adapter and a Rasbarry PI4 Kit.
-On the Rasbarry PI4 there has to be installed a python3, nodejs, MQTT broker, Zigbee2Mqtt and a python libary called trantions
+For Setting up the Automated Light Guide, you will need: four GL-MC-001 LEDS, four Aqara motion Sensor, one Zigbee USB adapter and a Rasberry PI 4 Kit.
+On the Rasberry PI, there has to be the following installed: Python3, Node JS, MQTT broker, Zigbee2Mqtt and a python library called transitions.

 **MQTT**